turbot/steampipe-mod-gcp-perimeter/README.md

 # GCP Perimeter Mod for Powerpipe

-A GCP perimeter checking tool that can be used to look for resources that are publicly accessible, shared with untrusted entities, have insecure network configurations, and more.
+A GCP perimeter checking tool that can be used to look for resources that are publicly accessible, have insecure network configurations, and check IAM policies for untrusted access.

 Run checks in a dashboard:
 ![image](https://raw.githubusercontent.com/turbot/steampipe-mod-gcp-perimeter/main/docs/images/gcp_perimeter_network_access_dashboard.png)